min2ha/ukwa-site/content/target/43383/index.en.md

   "subject": "EU Referendum"
 }

-# Student Newspaper, The: The EU Referendum: a “disaster” for British science?

 An article on the website The Student Newpaper considering the effects of a Brexit vote and its potentially negative impact upon science research in Britain.